krutik-dhabaliya/Employee_Attendance_Dashboard_Excel/README.md

 The two-page design ensures both strategic overview for management and detailed operational analysis for HR.

+#### User Interaction Controls

+The dashboard uses interactive controls created through the Developer Tab in Excel, including **Radio Buttons** and **Combo Boxes**, to enable user-friendly navigation and filtering.
+These form controls are linked to cells and pivot tables, allowing users to:

+-   Switch between different views and metrics
+-   Select employees and months dynamically
+-   Update charts and KPIs without manual editing
+-   Provide a simple interface for non-technical users

 ## Results & Insights

 The Employee Attendance Dashboard provides clear visibility into workforce performance and payroll impact.
 Based on the processed data and dashboard metrics, the following key insights were observed: